 The Catch (1714 S. Beckham, Tyler, (903)596-8226) – The cajun-inspired menu at The Catch brings locals and tourists in by droves and the outdoor patio is a great place to stretch out and enjoy a huge pan of boiled crawfish.

-This no-frills, laid-back seafood restaurant’s covered patio has picnic-style tables, ceiling fans and will protect you from the wind and sun.
+This no-frills, laid-back seafood restaurant’s covered patio has picnic-style tables, ceiling fans that will protect you from the wind and sun.
 The Admiral’s Platter is great to share family-style at the table.

 All of the dishes come with huge portions with the plates are piled high.
 The shrimp po’boy rivals New Orleans with large fresh fried shrimp and remoulade sauce all combo’d to make a great sandwich.